 Since 1998, Ms. Schatken has served as owner and founder of Mostly Medical, Inc., in Hallandale, Florida, previously serving in the same roles at its New York and St. James, Barbados, locations from 1970 to 1978 and 1978 to 1998, respectively.
 In this post, she specializes in work from authors whose first language is not English.
-Ms. Schatken began her professional career as a medical technician and instructor at various medical institutions in 1960, remaining in this position for six years before becoming acting managing editor of medical journals for Harper & Row in New York from 1966 to 1969.
+Ms. Schatken began her professional career as a medical technologist at various medical institutions in 1960, remaining in this position for six years before becoming acting managing editor of medical journals for Harper & Row in New York from 1966 to 1969.
 She then served as associate editor of Medical World News, published by McGraw-Hill, from 1969 to 1970.

 Ms. Schatken’s biggest mentor was Dr. William Dameshek, a world-renowned hematologist who she considers herself lucky to have had the chance to work under and learn so much from about the science of hematology.
 Today, she resides in Florida and has been known to enjoy travel, reading, swimming and entertaining in her spare time.